A Ghost Waits

 A Ghost Waits is a 2020 romantic comedy horror film that was directed by Adam Stovall.
 The film, which is in black and white, centers upon a handyman who falls in love with a ghost.
 Film was directed by Adam Stovall and distributed by Arrow Films.

 A Ghost Waits had its world premiere on March 6, 2020 at FrightFest Glasgow, followed by a North American premiere at Screamfest on October 13, 2020.
 On February 1, 2021 the film premiered on the digital streaming service Arrow.

-Synopsis
+Plot summary

 Handyman Jack has been tasked with cleaning and inspecting houses for his clients, a property management company.
 His latest house has been an enigma to his employers, as no one has managed to remain in the house for very long and they want Jack to find out why.
 As he begins his task Jack is oblivious to the paranormal phenomena surrounding him, but eventually acknowledges the haunting.
 Jack and the spirit, Muriel, begin to strike up a friendship that eventually turns romantic.